 Example 3: Donna is an out-of-state student attending a university in Massachusetts.
 She lives in a room in one of the dormitories on the university campus.
 She shares her room with another student.
 Donna lives at the dormitory for the entire school year, which runs from late August 2011 through May 2012.
 When the school year ends, Donna moves out of the dormitory and resides out-of-state.
 Donna returns to the university in August 2012 to begin her junior year and again resides in a dormitory room on campus.
 Although Donna is present in Massachusetts for more than 183 days in 2012, her dormitory room is not considered a permanent place of abode.
 Therefore, Donna is not considered a resident of Massachusetts for 2012.

 Example 4: Frank is a student at a university in Massachusetts.
 He lives in an off-campus apartment near the university with three other individuals.
 All four roommates share living expenses.
 Frank moves into the apartment in September, 2011 and lives there for all of 2012.
-Since Frank is present in Massachusetts for more than 183 days and is maintaining a permanent place of abode since he has been living at this apartment for one year or more (September, 2011 – December, 2012), Frank is considered a resident of Massachusetts for 2012, even if his domicile is elsewhere and he intends to leave Massachusetts upon his future graduation.
+Since Frank is present in Massachusetts for more than 183 days and is maintaining a permanent place of abode since he has been living at this apartment for more than one year (September, 2011 – December, 2012), Frank is considered a resident of Massachusetts for 2012, even if his domicile is elsewhere and he intends to leave Massachusetts upon his future graduation.

 Presence in Massachusetts Examples: